- About Us

 But if you do have older kids who are mature enough to understand more complex financial concepts, you can teach them about your CRP, 401(k) plan, and IRA's.
 If they are working already, you can also encourage them to open up their own retirement accounts.

-I'd be happy to sit down with you for a review of your existing financial planning to ensure you're setting a good example for your children or that your current financial strategy matches up with your goals, especially during the ROM.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet.
+We'd be happy to sit down with you for a review of your existing financial planning to ensure you're setting a good example for your children or that your current financial strategy matches up with your goals, especially during the ROM.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.